zagarsuren/zagarsuren.github.io/_posts/2023-09-16-Search-Algorithms.md

 ### 2.2.
 Implementation of AI techniques
 To solve the defined problem and implement the search techniques, conducted data collection and pre-processing.
-After preparing the data, created an environment on Google Colab and prepared the required modules and functions using Lab 2 materials.
+After preparing the data, created an environment and prepared the required modules and functions.
 Finally, run the search algorithms on the problem data and compare the results.

 #### 2.2.1.
 Data collection and pre-processing
 The top tourist destinations in Australia are adapted from the Ytravel Blog.
 To simplify the problem, the Great Barrier Reef, Byron Bay NSW, Wilsons Promontory VIC, and the Great Ocean Road were removed from the locations used.
 In total, 16 locations will be used to construct the search space.
 Then, each coordinate, LocationX and LocationY, are collected using Google Maps.
 The coordinates of the locations are shown in Figure 1.
-The function `define_map` is adapted from Lab to calculate the Euclidean distance between nodes.
+The function `define_map` is to calculate the Euclidean distance between nodes.
 The distance is based on the degree of latitude and longitude.
 To understand the real-world scenario, converted the degree of latitude and longitude to kilometres, multiplying by 111.
 According to the National Geographic Society, one degree of latitude, called an arc degree, covers about 111 kilometres.
 In line with “Figure 2 – The simplified map of Australia’s top tourist destinations”, a new dataset called `destinations_correlation_matrix.csv` was created and displayed in the figure below.
 This data will be used to create the graph data and perform search algorithms.

 ![Imgur](https://i.imgur.com/f1RYc8L.png)
 *Figure 7.
 Correlation matrix between locations (destinations_correlation_matrix.csv)*